 Absolutely!
-Our offices and lab are located in Ventura Hall at Stanford University.
-Many of our meetings are held in Wallenberg Hall and around campus.
+Our offices are located in Ventura Hall at Stanford University.

 We fund research across the university in various locations including labs, centers, groups and programs.
 People with shared interests are continually finding each other, and collaborating in important projects and research initiatives.
 Some of our affiliated labs are formally established and others are informally subscribed.
 View the full list.

 I’m interested.
 How does my organization become an Institutional Member?

 To become an Institutional Member, the first step is to contact Martha Russell for more details.
 After becoming a member it is important to identify a mediaX Liaison from your organization as a primary contact for planning the engagement with Stanford through mediaX.